aljrico/lagom/_posts/2018-05-03-bitcoin-currency.md

 ---

-Over the past couple of years, we have witnessed an outstandingly sharp increase in bitcoin's value.
-This has sparkled a bunch of discussion over whether it is a bubble or not, and over its real value.
+Over the past couple of years, we have witnessed an outstandingly sharp increase cryptocurrencies price, but especially in bitcoin's.
+This has sparkled a bunch of discussion upon whether it is a bubble or not, and on its real value.

 ![](https://github.com/aljrico/aljrico.github.io/blob/master/_posts/images/btc-hist-price.png?raw=true)

 Unlike most stocks, bitcoin is uncapable of provide returns.
 It is not uncapable because it is not working properly, it is not because it was never inteded to produce any kind of profit, it was inteded to become *a currency*.
 And no currency byproducts profits by itself.

-Aknowledging that, we must note that the only value bitcoin has to offer it is its usage as a currency.
+Aknowledging that, we must note that the only value bitcoin has to offer is its usage as a currency.
 So in order to assess whether it is overrated or not, we need to reckon its value, based on its feasability of becoming a mainstream currency.

 # Can Bitcoin be a currency?